 - Dark Is Evil: He wears an all-black uniform and regards human life as having no intrinsic value.

-- Establishing Character Moment: One audio log players can access at the IMC Fold Weapon Research Facility presents Marder in a completely horrific light.Marder: Let me tell you the value of human life.
+- Establishing Character Moment: One audio log players can access at the IMC Fold Weapon Research Facility presents Marder in a completely horrific light.Marder: I would like to spend some time today to talk about the value of human life.
 There IS no value to human life.
 Now that I have your attention...

 - Lack of Empathy: Played frighteningly straight - he is ostensibly working towards the greater good of the human race, but views tens of millions of lives as "ultimately replaceable", thus has no qualms about blowing up a planet to terrorize the Milita into surrendering or using colonists kept in cryosleep as test subjects to determine what kind of effects the Ark has.
 Lampshaded in one of his intros for multiplayer if players are part of the ARES Division.